mohammadbutt/42_fillit/README.md

+# Project Status - In Progress
 # Fillit - An Algorithm to put tetrominoes in a smallest square possible
-# Project Status - In progress

 # Brainstorming
 - [X] 1.
 Open the file